 While connecting with past organizers and historic sites, students will be inspired to engage in community action.

-The next Freedom Summer trip is tentatively scheduled for May 2020.
-For further information, contact the trip's leaders at the addresses below.
+The next Freedom Summer trip class is tentatively scheduled for May 2024.

 For more information, contact:

 The CRHC was a partner in establishing the Helen Pope Scholarship.
 The scholarship honors the memory of Helen F. Pope, a revered leader in the civil rights movement in South Bend.
 The Pope scholarship was established to recognize and encourage the commitment and leadership of undergraduate and graduate students who are active participants in the Civil Rights Heritage Center.
 Preference is given to African American/Black, Latinx, or women students.